Morocco Details

 Book, journal, pen.

-Sleeping Aids: We are staying in small historic houses and in historic medinas where noise does travel, (part of the experience).
+Sleeping aids: We are staying in small historic houses and in historic medinas where noise does travel, (part of the experience).
 There are also prayer calls at regular times from local mosques throughout each day and evening.

 Ear Plugs